elixir-fox-mcc-05/Kamvan_server/README.md

 ----
   **Show All Tasks**
 ----
-  Show all existing task on todo list that from same organization
+  Show all existing task on kanban board that came from same organization

 * **URL**